Friday, June 30, 2017

 Louis Lappen, Acting United States Attorney for the Eastern District of Pennsylvania: Public Domain, via U.S. Department of Justice @ https://www.justice.gov/usao-edpa/meet-us-attorney

-Norman Rockwell's Lazybones (1919) is lost no more: FBI Philadelphia @FBIPhiladelphia via Twitter March 31, 2017, @ https://twitter.com/FBIPhiladelphia/status/847883880820494336
+Norman Rockwell's Lazybones (1919) is lost no more: FBI Philadelphia @FBIPhiladelphia, via Twitter March 31, 2017, @ https://twitter.com/FBIPhiladelphia/status/847883880820494336

-Robert Grant acquired Lazybones in 1954 for $75 from the painting's previous owners, who often hosted pool games with William "Willie" Mosconi: Willie Mosconi (center) between two images of billiards player Edward "Chick" Davis in 2006 mural by John Lewis, assisted by Warren Rice; 1412 South Street, Southwest Center City neighborhood, South Philadelphia; June 30, 2013: Jason Murphy (jasonmurphyphotography), CC BY 2.0, via Flickr @ https://www.flickr.com/photos/jasonmurphyphotography/9177690998/
+Robert Grant acquired Lazybones in 1954 for $75 from the painting's previous owners, who often hosted pool games with William "Willie" Mosconi: Willie Mosconi (center) between two images of billiards player Edward "Chick" Davis in 2006 mural by John Lewis, assisted by Warren Rice; 1412 South Street, Southwest Center City neighborhood, South Philadelphia; Sunday, June 30, 2013: Jason Murphy (jasonmurphyphotography), CC BY 2.0 Generic, via Flickr @ https://www.flickr.com/photos/jasonmurphyphotography/9177690998/

 For further information: